Current Students & Scholars

 - Do not exceed 90 days of unemployment once authorization commences

-- Have your I-20 signed by the director at every six months
+- Have your I-20 signed for travel every six months

 - *A reduced course load may be authorized for documented medical conditions and specific academic situations.
 Student who are considering dropping below full-time must speak with an advisor prior to dropping courses.
 OISS